lordvault/NetDataEmulator/README.md

 Development Tasks:

-[] - Create the flask service and publish hello world on port 19999 path /api/v1/allmetrics?format=json [] - adjust the data to allign the netdata format
+[x] - Create the flask service and publish hello world on port 19999 path /api/v1/allmetrics?format=json [x] - adjust the data to allign the netdata format
-[] - Create an script to install the required python version and libraries.
+[x] - Create an script to install the required python version and libraries.
 [] - Documentate the process on the read.me file.